 Melbourne Convention & Exhibition Centre, 1 Convention Centre Place, South Wharf, Melbourne

-Presented by Fundraising & Philanthropy Magazine, Digi.Raise showcases best practice digital fundraising and supporter engagement, and this year will include a half-day masterclass with Norwegian digital expert Beate Sørum on June 1 and a new expanded program of one and a half days of inspiring and informative presentations on digital fundraising.
+Presented by Fundraising & Philanthropy Magazine, Digi.Raise showcases best practice digital fundraising and supporter engagement, and this year will include an optional half-day masterclass with UK based digital expert Bertie Bosrédon on the first day and one and a half days of inspiring and informative presentations on the latest in digital fundraising.

 Bringing together some of the biggest names and leading minds from overseas and locally, Digi.Raise will help you learn the latest skills, trends and techniques you need to take your fundraising ahead in the digital age.

 How to develop a coherent digital fundraising program

 The digital landscape has evolved rapidly.
 What was once a channel for promotion is now a blend of information, user stories and opportunities, including service delivery, campaigning and fundraising.
 With such a fast pace of change and a growing number of channels available, it can be difficult to create a cohesive strategy.
 Instead, most organisations are duplicating offline tactics, often “firefighting”, and are not fully embracing new opportunities.

 This masterclass will take you through a simple step-by-step approach to help you review your performance, assess your digital maturity, prepare and implement a fundraising program adapted to your own organisation.

 You will leave the session with clear objectives and a series of templates to help you deploy an achievable strategic fundraising plan.